-Throwing things from a train can
+Let's do from a train can

 hurt people or animals as the train passes.
 Design a sign telling people not to throw things from train windows.

 Cut out the road signs at the bottom of the page and paste them in the correct spaces.